William Sandys Elrington: Legacy

 Elrington is remembered by the name of Elrington Street, in Braidwood, most street names of which are taken from those of early settlers of the surrounding region.

 South of Braidwood, a settlement officially known as Elrington came into being, around 1840.
 From the time of the first gold mining, around 1851, it was better known as Majors Creek, but still was at least officially, Elrington.
 Both these names stem from Major William Sandys Elrington.
 Majors Creek's sole commercial business, its hotel and post office agency, is still known as the Elrington Hotel.
 The cadestral area containing the town of Majors Creek is known as the Parish of Elrington.

 His former home, still known as 'Mount Elrington', is renowned for the remnants of its historic garden.
 The garden was begun by Elrington, who brought many of the trees and shrubs from England.
 His old home retained its small prison, complete with leg irons, until the early 1920s.
 The old house still stands, in somewhat modified condition, on Mount Elrington Road, but the locality—once Mount Elrington—is now known as Farringdon.

 During the late 1920s, Elrington's great-granddaughter, Eleanor Anne Ogilvy, wrote a screenplay, 'The Martinet', about the life and times of Elrington and her grandparents, Richard Elrington and Louisa Clarke.
 The plot is loosely aligned with the family historical narrative that she wrote as a newspaper article, in 1923.
-In the screenplay, she disguised the Elrington family—probably in deference to her Elrington cousins—by making the characters' surname 'Sandys'—Elrington's middle name—although other historical characters, such as the Clarke family, retained their names.
+In the screenplay, she disguised the Elrington family, probably in deference to her Elrington relatives—Richard Elrington's son, Hamilton, was still alive at the time—by making the characters' surnames 'Sandys'—Elrington's middle name—although other historical characters, such as the Clarke family, retained their actual names.
 She also admitted that she deviated from the historical narrative in the character of 'Lieutenant Sandys', the elder son, and there are some differences from the sequence of actual events.
 Copyright over the screenplay was granted, in 1930, and a copy of the screenplay is held in the National Archives of Australia, but It seems that the film was never made.